-We are delighted to host a number of wildlife photographic safaris across Kenya, Tanzania, Botswana and Canada.
+We are delighted to host a number of wildlife photographic safaris across Kenya, Tanzania, Botswana, India and Canada.
 To assist in providing more information about these please find below a list of frequently asked questions that cover many aspects of our photographic safaris.
-For each tour we also provide a detailed PDF brochure that provides additional detail.
-You can access these by clicking on the links here for our 2017 photographic safaris.
-We will shortly be announcing dates and details for our 2018 photographic wildlife safaris so keep a look out on the 2018 tour page as we add information.
+For each photographic tour we provide a detailed PDF brochure that provides additional detail.
+To receive these please do drop us an email .
 Please do of course contact us for more details or if you have any specific questions.

 1. Tell me a little bit more?

-Our hosted small group wildlife photographic safaris are generally based on groups of only 6-8 people and usually operate with at least 2 game viewing vehicles for the group.
+Our hosted small-group wildlife photographic safaris are generally based on groups of only 6-8 people and we operate with at least 2 game viewing vehicles for these group sizes.
 This ensures plenty of space for each person in game viewing vehicles and a more personalised experience overall.
-We always provide a good amount of time in each location, rather than a ‘whistle stop tour’ and all of our safaris operate in areas where outstanding game viewing opportunities exist.
-Our safaris are open to both photographers and non-photographers.
-Although this is a photographic safari we encourage anyone to join who has a genuine interest in wildlife as well as the more serious photographers.
+We always provide a good amount of time in each location, rather than a ‘whistle stop tour’.
+Our safaris operate in areas where outstanding game viewing and photographic opportunities exist and are open to both photographers and also non-photographers.
+We encourage anyone to join who has a genuine interest in wildlife as well as both amateur and experienced photographers.
+We spend lots of time out in the field and therefore we welcome those along who are prepared to be flexible and patient out in the field.
+This certainly reaps dividends of providing good wildlife sightings and ultimately increases photographic opportunities.

 Our common goal is that all guests have an interest in wildlife and a willingness to stay out in the field for long periods to maximise all wildlife sighting opportunities, regardless of photographic knowledge or equipment.